ppfish45/AI-Pianist/README.md

 # AI-Pianist
 A computer vision project that aims to generate vivid and accurate piano sound based on muted piano playing videos.

+*Please, do not read the commit history if you are under 18.
+We don't want to extend your volcabulary in a bad way.*

 ## Demo Video

 This project was finished on May 14.
 Below is the demo video: